What Type of Urns Can Be Buried?

 * Most buyers delay urn decisions and regret it later when emotions are higher and choices feel rushed.

-How Much Does It Cost to Bury Cremated Ashes in the UK?
+How Much Does It Cost to Bury Cremated Ashes?

 1. Burial in a Cemetery Plot